 to name a few.

-Since most answers focus on public speaking at events, I’ll share some thoughts on public speaking from a trainer’s perspective – applicable for a keynote speech, a lightning talk, a workshop, a standard conference talk or complete training.
+Today, I’ll share some thoughts on public speaking from a trainer’s perspective – applicable for a keynote speech, a lightning talk, a workshop, a standard conference talk or complete training.
 Because the fear of public speaking is real and beginner presenters are often hesitant to share their know-how with a public crowd (for various reasons).

 Here are the top ten strategies I focus on when working with my training groups.